Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: Abstract

 \section{Abstract}

 Neutral atom arrays have emerged as a versatile platform towards scalable quantum computation and optimization.
-In this paper we present first demonstrations of weighted graph optimization on a Rydberg atom array using annealing with local light-shifts.
-We verify the ability to prepare weighted graphs in 1D and 2D arrays, including embedding a five vertex non-unit disk graph using nine physical qubits.
+In this paper we present demonstrations of { solving maximum weighted independent set problems} on a Rydberg atom array using annealing with local light-shifts.
+We verify the ability to prepare weighted graphs in 1D and 2D arrays, including embedding a five vertex non-unit disk graph using nine physical qubits and demonstration of a simple crossing gadget.
 We find common annealing ramps leading to preparation of the target ground state robustly over a substantial range of different graph weightings.
 This work provides a route to exploring large-scale optimization of non-planar weighted graphs relevant for solving relevant real-world problems.